Tam Trauchle's Troubles (clip 1)

 - What was your impression of the street where Tam Trauchle lived?

 - What impression do you get of what life was like for the children living in a crowded tenement?

-- Tam Trauchle says he hasn't worked for 'seven years', where would the family have got money from?
+- Tam Trauchle says he hasn't worked for seven years - how have the family managed to get by?

-The boys play at miners under the bed.
+The boys play at being miners under the bed.
 Why do you think this is?
-Make a list of the games that children play today at home.
+Make a list of the imaginative games and role play that children might play today.